OUR GOVERNANCE

 * Independent members of the Committee who are not members of the Board

-The overall focus of the committee is to ensure donor, recipient and staff safety whilst SANBS continues to build on the iHEALTh strategy and strengthen its position as a cornerstone of healthcare.
-The focus of the committee for the period under review centred on the oversight of risks within its purview
+The overall focus of the Committee is to ensure donor, recipient and staff safety whilst SANBS continues to execute the iHEALTh strategy and strengthen its position as a cornerstone of healthcare.
+Key matters considered include:

-• Monitored the #IronStrong project that was expanded to address all aspects of donor iron that may impact on donor health and wellness.
-The revised, board-approved new Donor Iron Strategy will focus on providing donors with more tolerable iron tablets, improved communication with donors and staff, education on understanding the importance of iron testing and supplementation, and further research into factors associated with and the outcomes of iron deficiency among blood donors
+• The #IronStrong project includes all aspects of donor iron that may impact on donor health and wellness.
+The Donor Iron Strategy places emphasis on providing donors with more tolerable iron tablets, improved communication with donors and staff, education on understanding the importance of iron testing and supplementation, and further research into factors associated with and the outcomes of iron deficiency among blood donors

 Patient Blood Management (PBM)